cedardb/docs/content/references/datatypes/_index.md

 weight: 10
 ---

-CedarDB strives to support all types specified by the SQL standard.
+CedarDB strives to support all useful data types, some of them specified by the SQL standard.
 We additionally support additional ones popularized by postgres (e.g., `array`, `jsonb`, `uuid`, etc.).

 The complete list of supported data types in CedarDB is as follows: